 - Legible full legal signature of the individual rendering the service

 In both public and private ABA therapy settings, it is best practice to complete daily session notes within 24 hours of the session and no later than seven days from the date of service.
 Plan of care or discharge documentation should ideally be completed within seven days from when the patient was last seen, but no more than 30 days after that appointment.
 Certain payers and/or other legal parties may have stricter time frames, so familiarity with these is extremely important for ABA benefit and authorization management.

 The storage of records is just as important as the way in which they are documented.
 The Health Insurance Portability and Accountability (HIPAA) act, payer parties and state confidentiality regulations dictate requirements for record storage.
 At a minimum, records must be contained in a physically or electronically secure environment for 7-10 years, with the possibility of being audited during that time.
 Records must also be locked and hidden from anyone not directly involved in a patient’s care and should never be stored in a patient’s home.

 What if there is an error in a record?

 It is important to keep in mind that medical records cannot be deleted or altered.
 Records can only be corrected by the original author marking a single line through the error and initialing and dating the correction.
 White outs and/or black outs are not acceptable.

 - CPT Code or description of service rendered

 - Insurance information

 - Authorization information

-If you have any further questions about ABA or behavioral health best practices for documentation, please reach out to us at Missing Piece Billing and Consulting.
+If you have any further questions about ABA agency or behavioral health best practices for documentation, contact us at Missing Piece Billing and Consulting.
 We are always here to help!